samkap/eleventy-netlify-boilerplate/clips/2018-02-07-physicist-vandana-shivas-perspective-on-taking-care-of-the-earth.md

 ---
-title: Physicist Vandana Shiva's perspective on taking care of the earth
+title: Physicist Vandana Shiva’s perspective on taking care of the earth
 date: 2018-02-07 10:12:00 -06:00
 tags:
 - clips